phubbard/ytdl/README.md

 visit.
 So I wrote this repo, which is a shell script to download the files, put them into ~/bin and ~/Desktop, and set the permissions (755) accordingly.

-## How It Should Work (to be tested)
+## How It Should Work

-curl -O https://github.com/phubbard/ytdl/raw/master/automatic.sh && ./automatic.sh
+curl -LO https://github.com/phubbard/ytdl/raw/master/automatic.sh && sh ./automatic.sh && rm automatic.sh

+## Notes and bugs
+Does not check result codes, so if you are missing curl or somesuch it'll no doubt fail.